-→ Sometime during the fifth year, typically about 6-months prior to the anticipated graduation date, the student should hold a meeting with their PhD Dissertation Committee to discuss their research progress, career goals, and other planned professional development activities.
-At this time, it is encouraged that the PhD Dissertation Committee be comprised of the (at least 5) faculty who will be participating in the final PhD Dissertation Defense.
-This meeting is traditionally called the "Permission to Write" meeting, and while it is highly recommended, this meeting is not an official requirement of the PhD program.
-At this meeting, the student should present their work to date and discuss whether and when the planning and scheduling of the PhD Dissertation Defense should adhere to the following Engineering School requirements:
+→ Sometime during the fourth year (ideally prior to the start of the 5th year, but at least 6 months prior to the expected Ph.D.
+Dissertation Defense date) in the program, the student should hold a meeting with their PhD Dissertation Committee to discuss their research progress, career goals, and other planned professional development activities.
+At this point, the.
+PhD Dissertation Committee should include (at a minimum) the 5 faculty who will be participating in the final PhD Dissertation Defense.
+This meeting has traditionally been referred to as the "Permission to Write" meeting.
+At this meeting, the student should present their work to date and discuss whether and when the planning and scheduling of the PhD Dissertation Defense will happen.

+The PhD Dissertation Committee composition for the PhD Dissertation Defense should adhere to the following Engineering School requirements:

-- All Committee members must hold qualifications commensurate with that of a research faculty or equivalent rank. - At least two members must be primary UVA BME faculty. - One member should be an "outside faculty" committee member, which means that he/she/they must have 25% or less of his/her/their primary appointment within the BME department.
+- All Committee members must hold qualifications commensurate with that of a research faculty or equivalent rank. - At least two members must be primary UVA BME faculty. - One member should be an "outside faculty" committee member, which means that they must have 0% appointment within the BME department and for those joining after May of 2024, may not hold a BME courtesy appointment.
 This "outside faculty" member must be on the UVA Faculty.
-The purpose of the "outside faculty" member is to ensure consistency across the University, to help ensure fairness to the student, and to prevent conflict inside the department.

-- The chairperson of the committee (who may not be the student's faculty advisor) must hold 50% or more of their primary appointment in the BME Department. - When the student's advisor does not have a primary appointment in the BME Department, the committee chairperson will function as a co-advisor and department representative. - To avoid conflicts of interest, no committee member can be employed by or receive compensation from another committee member to avoid conflicts of interest. - One additional research professional from "outside UVA" may serve as a fifth voting committee member, provided his/her/their qualifications are commensurate with that of a research faculty or equivalent rank.
-Emeritus faculty are considered "outside UVA" for the purpose of PhD Dissertation Committees.
+The purpose of the "outside faculty" member is to ensure consistency across the University, to help ensure fairness to the student, and to prevent conflict inside the department. - The chairperson of the committee (who may not be the student's faculty advisor) must hold 25% or more of their primary appointment in the BME Department OR have previously served on BME PhD committees of three students through the entirety of the degree process (qualification exam, proposal defense, and dissertation defense). - When the student's advisor does not have a primary appointment in the BME Department, the committee chairperson will function as a co-advisor and department representative.
+Such advisors may not count as the SEAS required external member. - To avoid conflicts of interest, no committee member can be employed by or receive compensation from another committee member to avoid conflicts of interest. - One additional research professional from "outside UVA" may serve as a fifth voting committee member, provided his/her/their qualifications are commensurate with that of a research faculty or equivalent rank.
+Emeritus faculty are considered "outside UVA" for the purpose of PhD Dissertation Committees and may not serve as the advisor of record, but may remain on PhD committees.
 For all "outside UVA" committee members, a CV or biography will be required and should be submitted to the SEAS Graduate Registrar for final approval by SEAS, and should include the highest degree attained, the year and institution, and any relevant experience or research which would enable that member to provide expertise to the student and committee.
+(See the Graduate Coordinator for assistance with the required paperwork)